ITMO-NSS-team/FEDOT.Miscellaneous/index.md

 This site contains documentation for the [Fedot framework](https://github.com/nccr-itmo/FEDOT), its description, tutorials, and application examples.

-Fedot is a framework for generative automatic machine learning, enabling the creation of complex composite models that allow the efficient solution of various applications.
+Fedot is a framework for knowledge-enriched automated machine learning, enabling the creation of complex composite models that allow the efficient solution of various applications.

 The main aim of the Fedot - to improve the quality of analysis of various natural, technical, and social processes by the automated identification of the composite models from available data sets.